I recently spoke with Carlo Gagliardi, partner at PwC who leads the firm’s “Strategy For The Digital Age” offering. In this interview, he covers:

 Let’s try to simplify things.
 Let’s say that personal business performance is driven by two things:

-- professional competence (in the broadest sense)
+- Professional competence (in the broadest sense).

-Wearable devices can definitely transform the way executives understand the linkage between their personal fitness/wellness and personal business performance.
+Wearable devices can transform the way executives understand the linkage between their personal fitness/wellness and personal business performance.

 Think, for example, if you can track your sleep, fitness, exposure to sunlight, weight and nutrition.

-Say that the blood pressure of an exec is higher than usual on Wednesday mornings.
+Let’s say that the blood pressure of an executive is higher than usual on Wednesday mornings.
 Why is that?

 Can we improve the agenda of that one meeting?
 Can we diarise the school run on Wednesdays rather than feeling guilty about it?

-Science fiction?
+- Science fiction?
 Today, yes.
 Tomorrow, probably not.

+I am very opinionated on this.
 I believe the Chief Digital Officer role will go through four phases: